kenminsoo/smrna_pipes/readme.md

 RAW_COUNTS = Raw counts to generate regressions to evaluate performance RAW_ERROR = Raw difference between experimental and base truth

-# Scripts to create for the processing of files to allow for pipeline compatability
+# Scripts for the processing of files to allow for pipeline compatability

+None for now.
+See issues for goals.
+Completed scripts will be placed here with descriptions for use.

 # Current List of Compounding Complexities: